odoo/documentation/accounting/others/adviser/budget.rst

 =================

 You can check your budget at any time.
-To see the evolution, let's book some Invoices and Vendors Bills.
+To see the evolution, let's book some Invoices and Vendors Invoices.

 .. tip::